orbitalquark/textadept/doc/manual.md

 location of Textadept. *~/* denotes the user's home directory.
 On Windows machines this is the value of the "USERHOME" environment variable, typically *C:\Users\username\\* or *C:\Documents and Settings\username\\*.
-On Linux/BSD and Mac OSX machines it is the value of "$HOME", typically */home/username/* and */Users/username/*, respectively.
+On Linux/BSD and macOS machines it is the value of "$HOME", typically */home/username/* and */Users/username/*, respectively.

 The manual expresses key bindings like this: `Ctrl+N`.
 They are not case